 Best Places to Buy Gold and Silver Online

-eBay and Craiglist are both great places to start when looking for silver and gold.
-But unless you’re sure that you’re dealing with a reputable seller, you might want to look into other sites that specifically specialize in precious metals.
+eBay and Craigslist are both great places to start.
+But unless you’re confident that you’re dealing with a reputable seller, you might want to look into other sites that specialize in precious metals.

 Silver Gold Bull

-What started off as a precious metals trade show business has launched into one of the largest online bullion dealers today.
+What started as a precious metals trade show business has launched into one of today’s largest online bullion dealers.

-Scottsdale Silver focuses on silver and gold while also offering each in different collectible series.
-They sell both types of metal in coins, bars, and rounds, with a particular premium set on artistic minting.
+Scottsdale Mint (formerly Scottsdale Silver) focuses on silver and gold while also offering each in different collectible series.
+They sell both types of metal in coins, bullion bars, and rounds, with a particular premium set on artistic minting.